Subscrio Core API Reference

 Expected Results

-- Closes pg pool connections and disposes of Drizzle resources.
+- Closes database connections and releases resources.

 Potential Errors